Ottawa Senators Women's Hockey Club: History

 The club began as the National Capital Raiders in 1998, becoming the Ottawa Raiders in 1999.
 The club played in the National Women's Hockey League (NWHL) from 1999 until 2007, when the league folded.
 In 2007-08, the club re-organized as the Ottawa Capital Canucks, playing in the CWHL.
 For the 2007–08 season, the team played at the Sandy Hill Arena in central Ottawa.

 In 2008, the Canucks team merged its operations with the Kanata Girls Hockey Association.
 The new organization was named the Ottawa Senators Women's Hockey Club, was partly sponsored by the Ottawa Senators NHL club, and operated three teams.
-The Senior AAA team played in the CWHL, the Intermediate team plays in the Provincial Women's Hockey League, and there is a Midget AA team that plays a tournament schedule.
+The Senior AAA team played in the CWHL, the Intermediate team was the first to join the Provincial Women's Hockey League, and there is a Midget AA team that plays a tournament schedule.
 The new organization is based out of the Bell Sensplex in the Kanata suburb of Ottawa.

 In 2010, it was announced that the CWHL would reduce its number of teams to five.
 The Senior AAA Ottawa Senators were disbanded and are no longer playing in the CWHL.
-The Intermediates and other level programs continue, and the Intermediate AA team is now a member of the Provincial Women's Hockey League.
+The Intermediates and other level programs continue, and the Intermediate AA team became a member of the Provincial Women's Hockey League.
+The Provincial Women's Hockey League is now called the Ontario Women's Hockey League U22 Elite.